-This pose relieves menstrual pain, as it opens up your hips and relaxes the area.
+This pose may help relieve menstrual cramps since it opens up your hips and relaxes the area.
 It is simple:

 - Sit on whatever surface you prefer and put the soles of your feet together (like in the previous pose).

-- Try to move your knees as close as you can to the ground.
+- Try to bring your knees as close as you can to the ground.